futoin/specs/draft/ftn23_if_enclave_device.md

 ## 2.2.
 Enclave Device interface

-This is a placeholder iface from which custom interfaces should inherit.
+This is a base Device iface from which custom interfaces should inherit.

 `Iface{`